 Cenit College will do its best to provide these supports directly through the college itself and by its own staff.
 However, the college recognises that in certain circumstances the learner may benefit more from specifically professionally trained individuals, e.g. counselling.
 Where this occurs, the college will offer a suitable referral.
-To access these supports learners should contact learnersupport@cenitcollege.ie Details are available in the learner handbook.
+To access these supports learners in Ireland should contact learnersupport@cenitcollege.ie or for UK learners please contact bootcamp@cenitcollege.co.uk Further details are available in the learner handbook.